codio/knowledge/source/instructors/authoring/guides/custom_button.rst

 Event Listener
 --------------
-The event listener is able to execute your custom task.
-It will display a custom message area beneath it into which you can write your own results data.
-The message data can be a custom message that a test might return and can be plain text or HTML.
+The event listener executes a custom task.
+It will display a custom message area into which you can write your own results data.
+The message data can be a custom message and can be plain text or HTML.

-For the event listener to run you should include in **Settings>Global>Scripts**:
+For the event listener to run you need to include the following in the **Scripts** area of your **Global** settings(see **Loading Script** above).

 - https://codio.com/codio-client.js (where your account is running on codio.com)
 - https://codio.co.uk/codio-client.js (where your account is running on codio.co.uk)